 Ignoring the terms that are not exponential in $d$, the preceding corollary entails that $ (1 + o(1)) 1.1547^{ d} \le L(\mathbb{R}^d, \|\cdot\|_2) \le 1.3205^{(1 + o(1)) d}, $ which are the bounds indicated in the introduction.
-Curiously, the uniform bounds satisfied by the centered operator associated to cubes are smaller than those associated to euclidean balls in dimensions 2, 3, and apparently, 4; in dimension 8 the situation is reversed, since $256 > 240$, and for $d\gg 1$, the bounds associated to cubes are much larger.
-Strict Hadwiger numbers for other norms have also been studied, cf. for instance \cite{RoSa}, \cite{Sw}, \cite{Ta}.
+Curiously, the uniform bounds satisfied by the centered operator associated to cubes are smaller than those associated to euclidean balls in dimensions 2, 3, and 4; in dimension 8 the situation is reversed, since $256 > 240$, and for $d\gg 1$, the bounds associated to cubes are much larger.
+Strict Hadwiger numbers for other norms have also been studied, cf. for instance \cite{RoSa}, \cite{Sw1}, \cite{Ta}.

-Denote by $\mu_d (A) := \lambda^d (A\cap B (0,1))$ the Lebesgue measure $\lambda^d$ restricted to the unit ball (any other ball also works) of $\mathbb{R}^d$; the measures $\mu_d$ provide a concrete family where the exponential factor in the left hand side of (\ref{asym}) is present: by \cite[Remark 2.7]{Al1},
+Denote by $\mu_d (A) := \lambda^d (A\cap B (0,1))$ the Lebesgue measure $\lambda^d$ restricted to the euclidean unit ball of $\mathbb{R}^d$; the measures $\mu_d$ provide a concrete family where the exponential factor in the left hand side of (\ref{asym}) is present: by \cite[Remark 2.7]{Al1},

 Regarding the maximal number $\beta_d$ of disjoint collections appearing in the Besicovitch covering theorem in dimension $d$, it has been studied in \cite{Su} for euclidean balls and in \cite{FuLo} for balls associated to general norms.
 Specifically, in \cite[Theorem]{Su} it is noted that $\beta_2 = 19$, $\beta_3 \le 87$, and asymptotically, $\beta_d$ grows exponentially with $d$, to base at least $8/\sqrt{15}$ and at most $2.641$.
 Thus, the bounds for the centered maximal operator using kissing numbers represent a substantial improvement over the $\beta_d$'s. \end{remark}